 We usually do not finance all your costs.
 Therefore, you must ensure that you have other funds that can cover part of the costs.
 What we finance depends on several things, for example what you are going to do, the size of the organization and the type of activities you carry out.
 The organizations in the project often receive different amounts funding.
 How much each organization gets is stated in the decision.

-The rules for government support
+The rules for state aid

 What costs can we finance?

 The costs you can get funding for are called eligible costs.
 Which costs are eligible depends on what you do in the project, but the cost must always be in the organization's accounting during the project period.
-Read the announcement text to see what applies to you.
+Read the call text to see what applies to you.

 There are also additional eligibility requirements and conditions for our funding.
 We explain them in our guide on eligible costs and in our general terms and conditions, § 6.1.